Trans-Am Series: TA2

-TA2 class rules specify a tubular chassis built by Howe Racing Enterprises, Mike Cope Racing, M-1 Motorsports, or Meissen Enterprises, and a Chevrolet Camaro (Gen 5 & 6), Ford Mustang (Gen 5 & 6) or Dodge Challenger (Gen 3) body (full-scale replica) built by either Five Star Racing Race Car Bodies (Gen 6 Camaros / Mustangs), or Howe Racing Enterprises (all other eligible cars).
+TA2 class rules specify a tubular chassis built by Howe Racing Enterprises, Mike Cope Racing, M-1 Motorsports, or Meissen Enterprises, and a Chevrolet Camaro (Gen 5 & 6), Ford Mustang (Gen 5 & 6), Dodge Challenger (Gen 3) body (full-scale replica) or Toyota Camry built by either Five Star Racing Race Car Bodies (Gen 6 Camaros / Mustangs), or Howe Racing Enterprises (all other eligible cars).
 The minimum base weight (including driver and any driver gear) for all cars is 2,830 pounds.
-The costs of shock absorbers, brake calipers & pads, and wheels are controlled, and no titanium or carbon fiber components are allowed.
-Only the driver's seat and Derhaag single plane rear wing may be constructed using carbon fiber.
-TA2 is currently Trans Am's most popular class among competitors.

 TA2 engines are similar to TA engines, except that they must be supplied by a Trans Am Approved and Certified Engine Builder/Rebuilder, and use fuel injection rather than a carburetor, as well as a Trans Am certified inlet restrictor plate, as maximum power is limited to 490 HP and 447 lb-ft of torque.
 Engines must comply with all TA2 engine regulations, and are sealed by the builder/rebuilder.
 As per current rules, "Nothing may direct or force air to the filter or housing."
 Transmissions must be commercially available, "H pattern" manual units with four forward gear ratios (1:1 fourth gear ratio, and no overdrive) and a reverse gear.
 Sequential shift mechanisms are not allowed, nor are shift-without-lift mechanisms.
 Traction Control devices or systems that function independently of the driver are strictly prohibited, as is ABS (Anti-skid Braking System).

+The costs of shock absorbers, brake calipers and pads, and wheels are controlled, and no titanium or carbon fiber components are allowed.
+Only the driver's seat and Derhaag single plane rear wing may be constructed using carbon fiber.

+TA2 is currently Trans Am's most popular class among competitors and has been exported internationally to Europe, Asia and Australia.